Potato Candy

 Scroll to the bottom to watch video and for printable recipe and ingredients.

 - Prepare: Cook the potato using your preferred method.
-For this recipe I like to air fry potatoes, or cook them in the oven because it makes for a nice, drier potato.
-You can peel and boil the potato in water but I have found it can cause the dough to be too wet. ***Let the mashed potato completely cool before using.
+For this recipe, I like to air fryer my potato or bake the potato in the oven.
+This makes for a drier potato which helps for the candy.
+You can peel and boil the potato in water but I have found it can cause the dough to be too wet.

-- Dough: Place cold mashed potatoes in large bowl.
+- Dough: Place cold mashed potatoes in a large bowl.
 Mix in 4 cups of powdered sugar.
 Mix in vanilla and milk.
-Keep mixing in powdered sugar, one cup at a time until you reach a total of 6 cups.
+Keep mixing in the powdered sugar, one cup at a time until you reach a total of 6 cups.
 Dough should be formed.
-You might need to add an additional cup to get the right consistency.

-- Roll dough: Spread out a piece of wax paper or piece parchment paper on flat surface.
+- Roll the dough: Spread out a piece of wax paper or piece of parchment paper on a flat surface.
 Sprinkle heavily with powdered sugar to prevent the potato mixture from sticking.
 Divide dough into 2 or 3 balls.
-Roll each dough ball flat, about 1/4 inch thick.
-Trim off sides to form a rectangle.
+Roll each dough ball flat, about 1/4-inch thick.
+Trim off the sides to form a rectangle.

 - Chill: Wrap up roll in wax paper or parchment and then in plastic wrap.
 Refrigerate for at least 30 minutes.
 The longer the better.